psf/the-invisibles/content/english/episodes/ep-8-trailer.md

   image: "/images/mojdeh.jpg"
   description: "
 Mojdeh Rastgoo is a Machine Learning Data Scientist and Project Manager based in Paris.
-She has a PhD in Computer Science and has been an active member of the sicentific python and open-source community since 2018.
+She has a PhD in Computer Science and has been an active member of the sicentific Python and open-source community since 2018.
 She is a co-organizer of PyLadies Paris and member of PSF Code of Conduct Working Group since mid 2023.
 And recently she has joined the PyPodcats team as the fifth organizer.